Kurigram District

-Kurigram District (কুড়িগ্রাম জেলা) is a district of Bangladesh in the Rangpur Division.
+Kurigram District (কুড়িগ্রাম জেলা) is a district of Bangladesh in Rangpur Division.
 The district is located in northern Bangladesh along the country's border with India.
-Under Indian rule, the area was organized as a mahakuma and was not established as a district until 1984.
+Under British rule, the area was organized as a mahakuma and was not established as a district until 1984 under Chief Martial Law Administrator, Hussain Muhammad Ershad's decentralization programme.

 Etymology

 The name "Kurigram" is derived from the words Kuri and Gram.
 Kuri means "twenty" and Gram means "village" in Kol, a Munda language formerly spoken in the district.

 History

 The region has historically been viewed as a part of Gaurabardhan (today Mahasthangarh) or Kamrup (today Assam).
-When the Kamrup kingdom was divided into many small kingdoms, the northern half of the Kurigram area was controlled by the new polity Cooch Behar, while the southern half became a part of the Uari kingdom.
+When the Kamrup kingdom was divided into many small kingdoms, the northern half of the Kurigram was controlled by the new polity Cooch Behar, while the southern half became a part of the Uari kingdom.

 At the beginning of the 12th century, the Khen dynasty emerged as a power in the area of Kurigram, led by such kings as Chakradhwaj and Nilambor.
 The capital of this new dynasty was located in Chatra, today found in the Ulipur upazila.
 In 1418, Hosen Shah, the Sultan of Gouro, attacked and defeated Nilambar.
 Nilambar was killed in battle and the area fell under the control of Muslims, eventually becoming a part of the Mughal Empire.

 When the British regime took control over India, Hare Ram and Debi Sing, a broker of the East India Company, were placed in charge of the area as dewans (controllers).
 In 1770, the mismanagement of the East India Company caused the Great Bengal famine, leading to numerous rebellions led by native Kurigramis.
-At that time Kurigram was not one administrative unit, but was split up into the districts of Borobari, Ulipur, Chimari, and Nageshwari.
+At that time, Kurigram was not one administrative unit, but was split up into the districts of Borobari, Ulipur, Chimari, and Nageshwari.

 On 22 April 1875, the British government established the Kurigram mahakuma under the name "Kuriganj".
 It consisted of eight thanas called Kurigram, Lalmonirhat, Ulipur, Chilmari, Roumari, Nageshwar, Bhurungamari, and Pulbari.
-It as established as a district on 1 February 1984 and today consists of nine upazilas.
+It was established as a district on 1 February 1984 and today consists of nine upazilas.